Capture the Path Once, Then Run It Deterministically

 The overhead is minimal: a quick embedding lookup before the task, and an async save after it completes.
 Zero additional latency during the actual execution.

-When Memory Matters Most
+When This Matters Most